yogikortisa/markdown-cv/index.md

 - Security research on various Vulnerability Disclosure Program (VDP), Bug Bounty Program (BBP), and platforms such as HackeOne and YesWeHack.
 I found security vulnerabilities recognized by Cisco, Salesforce, Gojek, PUPG, ABB, MTN Group, government sites, and more.

 `2013-present`
-**Cyber Security Educator**, *edu.hackerotodidak.com, superprof.co.id, private*
+**Cyber Security Educator**, *various edutech platform, event, and private 1-on-1*

-- Offering private online courses on IT security and practical ethical hacking through various platforms such as edu.hackerotodidak.com and superprof.co.id.
+- Offering private online courses on IT security and practical ethical hacking through various platforms such as superprof.co.id.
 Deliver keynote speeches on IT security at national events, IT community gatherings, local police departments, colleges, high schools, and more.

 `2023`
 **Cyber Security Instructor**, *polibatam.ac.id*